Sarah Breen '18 is Coding for Change

 One of her favorite classes was Economics of Gender, with Professor Homa Zarghamee.
 In the class, students analyzed a study which found that it is more profitable as a woman to be conventionally attractive than to get an MBA.
 This assignment brought urgency and awareness to the issue of sexism in the workplace, and Sarah was inspired to use her career to empower women.

 During her time at Barnard, Sarah interned at ADP, a women’s healthcare startup called Maven, the Met, and a luxury ecommerce platform called FirstDibs.com.
 She currently works at Opentrons Labworks, where she works with liquid handling robots for science labs and university research.
-The latest step in her career is coming back to her alma mater to work with current ADDA students and further her tech-for-good mission!
-As this year's Tech Expert in Residence, Sarah is mentoring students enrolled in ADDA's HTML and CSS courses as well as providing support and guidance to students involved in the ADDA community of practice.
+The latest step in her career was returning to her alma mater to work with ADDA students and further her tech-for-good mission!
+As the Tech Expert in Residence for the Fall 2022 semester, Sarah mentored students enrolled in ADDA's HTML and CSS courses and provided support and guidance to students involved in the ADDA community of practice.